papadavis47/lindas-math-game/README.md

 ## My MVP

 The user will be able to choose whether to play with addition, subtraction, multiplication or division.
-Each one of these choices will have twenty different math problems on "flashcards".
+Each one of these choices will have ten different math problems on "flashcards".

 There will be a large message in the beginning that greets the user and there will be button or checkboxes to choose which type of math problem.